Roy Cooper: Tenure

-Cooper's fellow Appalachian governors elected him co-chair of the Appalachian Regional Commission for 2019, making him the first North Carolina governor to co-chair the ARC since Jim Hunt in 1978.
+Fellow Appalachian governors elected Cooper co-chair of the Appalachian Regional Commission for 2019, making him the first North Carolina governor to co-chair the ARC since Jim Hunt in 1978.
 In the 2018 elections, the Republican Party lost seats in the General Assembly, ending its supermajorities in both houses and rendering it unable to override gubernatorial vetoes.
 On March 6, 2019, Cooper proposed a $25.2 billion budget for the year.
 It included salary increases for public school teachers and state workers, expansion of Medicaid, and a $3.9 billion bond (subject to a referendum) to help fund school construction and local infrastructure projects.
 Cooper said that he was confident he could get the legislature, without enough Republican members to override a veto, to implement some of his ideas.

-On March 10, 2020, Cooper declared a state of emergency in North Carolina due to the COVID-19 pandemic.
+On February 11, 2020, Cooper announced the creation of a Novel Coronavirus Task Force for North Carolina ahead of the COVID-19 pandemic.
+On March 10, Cooper declared a state of emergency after the seventh reported case was identified in the state.
 Four days later, he issued an executive order banning gatherings of over 100 people, and closed all K-12 schools for two weeks.
+In June, he imposed a statewide face mask requirement for all areas open to the public.

+It was speculated that Cooper might run for the U.S. Senate seat held by retiring Republican Richard Burr in 2022, but he announced in March 2021 that he would not.

+On March 27, 2023, Cooper signed into law landmark legislation expanding Medicaid after the Republican-controlled General Assembly passed the bill through both houses, despite almost a decade of GOP opposition.
+It is estimated that over 600,000 low-income North Carolinians will become eligible for the state's Medicaid program.

+After President Joe Biden withdrew from the 2024 presidential election and Vice President Kamala Harris announced her presidential campaign in July 2024, Cooper was named as a possible running mate for her.
+He was reportedly seriously considered for the position and received vetting materials during the process, but on July 29, he withdrew his name from consideration without giving a reason.

+On December 31, 2024, a day before leaving office, Cooper commuted the sentences of 15 inmates on North Carolina's death row.
+Cooper was succeeded by Josh Stein.